Skip to Content

 Support and response tool

 Also available is an innovative online Sexual harassment support and response tool.
-This free and confidential interactive chat tool guides employers, victim-survivors and bystanders through information about sexual harassment and their rights and responsibilities, if they encounter sexual harassment at work.
+This free and confidential interactive chat tool guides employers, people who have experienced sexual harassment, and bystanders through information about sexual harassment and their rights and responsibilities, if they encounter sexual harassment at work.

 Source: Victorian Equal Opportunity and Human Rights Commission